scandyna/MdtApplication/BUILD.md

 The recommended way is to use Conan to install the dependencies.
 The examples are based on that.

+Note: there is a `conanfile.py` at the root of the project tree.
+This file is only used to install dependencies to work on MdtApplication.
+To create Conan packages, see [README](packaging/conan/README.md) in the conan packaging folder.

 ### Conan options

 Here are the available options: